gzlupko/gzlupko/README.md

 **Hello!** :wave:

 🏫 I'm a PhD Student at Columbia University and a data science intern at Autodesk.
-I'm seeking a full-time data science role beginning June 2025 following graduation.
+I'm seeking a full-time role beginning June 2025 following graduation.
 Please don't hesitate to reach out!

 <p>